kakyoindonut321/web-music-maker/README.md

 ## Features

-- 4 different musical instrument, all generated using math instead of audio file
+- ~~4 different musical instrument, all generated using math instead of audio file~~
+- fuck all of that, slow af, going instead for a good ol' manually changing .wav files
 - change _patterns_ length and tempo(bpm)
 - ~~save your patterns in our database~~ _abandoned_
 - many more